SolaraWW/httplogmonitor/README.md

 ## Solution

 1. Python library structure including versioneer
-1. Uses asyncio to manage the corrutines
+1. Uses asyncio to manage 3 the corrutines
 1. Can read from multiple files configurable from arguments in the CLI
 1. All values configurable from CLI arguments
-1. Test for the alert system and other basic tests
+1. Test for the alert system and other basic parsing tests
 1. Generate script to test.
 Generates events to a file randomly (normal distribution) from a sample file
 1. Docker env

-## How to an example
+## How to run an example

 Create the local environment doing: